cainus/hyperjson-browser/README.md

-percolator-browser
+HyperJson-browser
 ==================

-A browser for Percolator APIs
+A browser for HyperJson APIs